 On a Bitcoin forum called BitcoinTalk, one user conveyed that Google was displaying advertisements for “mt-qox.com,” a clever misspelling of the then-popular Mount Gox bitcoin trading website.
 That same user noted that the “mt-qox.com” website completely duplicated the real Mount Gox website.
 This is why it is important to do your research on bitcoin trading websites and bitcoin traders.
 Some people decide to do research at websites similar to https://cryptoevent.io/review/bitcoin-revolution/ to learn more about bitcoin bot trading.

-The apparent imposter site was registered to Cristian Talle at the address 196 Judith Ave., Toronto, Canada, which appears to be a residence, based on a Google Maps search.
+The apparent imposter site was registered to Cristian Talle at the address 196 Judith Ave., Toronto, Canada.
+It also appears to be a residence, based on a Google Maps search.
 That same address houses Tanasescu’s other businesses including VoiceWay and Ingenium.
 In addition, Talle used a VoiceWay email address to register the mt-qox.com site.
 Reddit users also noticed the site and started a thread entitled “[SCAM] watch out for mt-qox.com“.
 The users reported the site to Mount Gox and Google.
 Google subsequently took action and blocked it as a phishing website, according to the thread.
 (Note that the VoiceWay website itself was also registered by an individual named Cristian Talle – under a Rogers Communications email address).

 Furthermore on the subject of Tess: On the same day that Laxague Law set up Kairos (October 19, 2017), the same law firm also set up an entity called Ingenium Global, Inc., which has a unique name that is similar to an entity in which Tanasescu manages (Ingenium IT Compusoft).
 Even more interestingly, Ingenium Global, Inc. listed the exact same officers/directors as Kairos (an individual in Dubai and two from Florida) and registered the exact same par value and share count.
 Given that Riot announced the acquisition of Tess the very next day (October 20, 2017), we cannot help but wonder whether the selling parties in the Kairos transactions were in any way related to the shareholders of Ingenium, and ultimately to the selling parties in the Tess transaction.